 Gin Mare to taste…

 A testament to the brothers vision of a locally inspired gin, Gin Mare does indeed taste “Mediterranean”.
 It smells herbaceous, with resinous juniper and thyme dominating.
 Olives are also apparent.
 To taste, more juniper with a burst of basil, rosemary and thyme emerge as well as coriander.
 The combination feels savoury and different to other gins on the shelf, marking Gin Mare as both authentic and original.
 It can be considered as being part of a very short list of “Herbal” gins, and when served with the right tonic, makes for a delightful aperitivo.

-With a new bottle shape launched in 2012, and a continued effort to talk to bartenders first and host consumer events second, the brand’s on-trade presence continues to grow and advocacy amongst trade is re-enforced, even if not that many consumers may have heard of them yet.
-With a savvy brand team and distillers who’ve been making spirits for generations, Gin Mare will steadily grow and establish itself as one of the giants of the Spanish and International Gin scene.
+A decade on from the launch and Gin Mare is widely revered by Gin fans, selling well in Europe and the US.
+With a new bottle shape launched in 2012, and a continued effort to talk to bartenders first and host consumer events second, the brand’s on-trade presence continues to grow, with advocacy amongst trade is re-enforced.
+With a savvy brand team and distillers who’ve been making spirits for generations, Gin Mare is steadily growing into one of the giants of the Gin scene.